-Loans receivable consist of loans to students, which are made from the College's restricted loan funds and the Federal Perkins Loan Program.
-Funds provided by the U.S. government under the Federal Perkins Loan Program are loaned to qualified students and may be reloaned after collections.
-Under federal law, the authority for schools to make new Perkins loans ended on September 30, 2017 and final disbursements were permitted through June 30, 2018.
-These funds, less a College share, are ultimately refundable to the government and are included as liabilities in the consolidated statements of financial position.
+Loans receivable consist of loans to students, which are made from the College's restricted loan funds and funding provided for under the Federal Perkins Loan Program sponsored by ED.
+Amounts advanced under the Federal Perkins Loan Program are ultimately refundable to ED subject to certain adjustments and are included as liabilities in the consolidated statements of financial position.

 Loans receivable are considered past due if any portion of the balance due is outstanding for more than 120 days for College loans and for more than 240 days for Perkins Loans.
-Loans past due or in default totaled \$635,323 and \$648,236 for the years ended June 30, 2023 and 2022, respectively.
-Perkins loans that are in default and meet certain requirements can be assigned to the U.S. Department of Education, which reduces the balance in U.S. government advances refundable.
+Loans past due or in default totaled \$654,893 and \$635,323 for the years ended June 30, 2024 and 2023, respectively.
+Perkins loans that are in default and meet certain requirements can be assigned to ED, which reduces the balance in U.S. government advances refundable.
 Loans receivable are reported at their estimated net realizable value.
 For all loans, management estimates the allowance for credit losses based on historical losses, current economic conditions, and the credit quality of the loans.
-The allowance for uncollectible loans was \$385,215 and \$273,131 on June 30, 2023 and 2022, respectively.
+The allowance for uncollectible loans was \$505,412 and \$385,215 on June 30, 2024 and 2023, respectively.